confluentinc/kafka-rest/docs/config.rst

   * Default: 1000
   * Importance: low

+``simpleconsumer.max.poll.records``
+  Maximum number of records that can be fetched by a single consumer poll request.
+Since desired number of fetched records can't be defined for every poll request the consumer can poll more records thannecessary (extra records are stored in cache.).
+The value of this property defines maximum number of excess records fetched by a single user request.
+The grater value means grater network overhead.
+It may be reasonable if user retrieves records from specified partition increasing offset sequentially.
+The smaller value suits better when the user consumes records in a random fashion.Use 0 for no max value allowed by kafka consumer 2147483647

+  * Type: string
+  * Default: "100"
+  * Importance: low

+``simpleconsumer.max.poll.time``
+  Maximum amount of time to poll for records by a consumer.

+  * Type: int
+  * Default: 500
+  * Importance: low

 ``simpleconsumer.pool.timeout.ms``
   Amount of time to wait for an available SimpleConsumer from the pool before failing.
 Use 0 for no timeout